openstates/api-v3/README.md

 scripts involved in the above-mentioned instructions (openstates.org repo init DB) should result in the creation of an API key called `testkey` that can be used for local testing.

+### Run tests

+* In addition to having the normal DB container running (as described above), you need to also start the `db-test` service available in this project's `docker-compose.yml`: in this repo directory, run `docker compose up -d db-test`
+* Run all tests: `poetry run pytest` in the CLI; or in PyCharm configure a python test run targeting the `pytest` module
+* Run an individual test: add an argument to either of the above specifying the test file and function name, eg `api/tests/test_bills.py::test_bills_filter_by_jurisdiction_abbr`

 ## Architecture

 Components of this FastAPI application: